 What muscle relaxant doesn’t correct is VOLUME LOSS.
 Volume loss and its impact on the face and what we can do about it using Dermal Filler will be the focus of this article.

 Dermal filler is a volumising gel product.
-Almost all the filler used in Australia and the world alike is Hyaluronic Acid based dermal filler.
+Almost all the filler used in Australia and the world is alike.
 It is the safest, most predictable of all products and has its own reversing agent just in case.

 Many clients come in very apprehensive about dermal filler initially.
 They say, ‘don’t make me look like the “MAFS” women’ or ‘I don’t want duck lips’.

 They want to look like themselves but fresher or less tired, or there is just a little area that bothers them.
 My job as their cosmetic doctor is to hear what they say and tailor their treatment to them!